Data visualization with Matplotlib

 Keypoints

-• Avoid manual post-processing, script everything.
+• Minimize manual post-processing, script everything.

 • Browse a number of example galleries to help you choose the library that fits best your work/style.